“I have a great idea.”

-She is in the kitchen and it is in the kitchen, more than any other room that she comes up with ideas that require me to do things I do not want to do.
+My wife said this from the kitchen and it is from the kitchen, more than any other room, that she comes up with ideas for me to do things I do not want to do.

 “Why don’t you come into the living room and tell me about it,” I say.

 “No reason,” I tell her.

 “Aren’t you going to ask me what my idea is?”

 I admit, waffles are a brilliant idea.
 I love waffles.
 Who doesn’t?
 But making waffles requires a special appliance that is almost always stored in the furthest corner of the bottom-most shelf of the most inaccessible cabinet of the kitchen.